~Instructions for making your 1st Beer!

 This brewing guide is designed to help the 1st time brewer make his or her first batch of beer.
 I am trying to keep it short and with as few "beer" words as possible.
 I will be emphasizing the basics of Homebrewing, but not going into the details of why it is done this way.
-If you want to know more, I suggest reading "The New Complete Joy Of Homebrewing" by Charlie Papazian, or take our Beginning Brewing Class.
+If you want to know more, I suggest reading "How to Brew" by John Palmer, or take our Beginning Brewing Class.

 Listed below is the equipment necessary for brewing 5 gallons of beer, which is the standard batch size.